Tabla de Contenido

 To attach the table top to the cart base, drill 1/8″ pilot holes around the entire top.
 Center the table on the base and secure in place.
 Use offset adapter to drive 2″ screws through the bottom of the top pieces and into the top of the table.
 It gets a little tricky on the sides, where the X is, but it all worked out in the end.

-Get more information at perfectaidea.com and in our Facebook for more Wooden Cart Construction.
+Get more information on our page perfectaidea.com and on our facebook for more ideas.